EULOGY OF CHARLES MICHAEL PRATER

 Mike is survived by his wife, Glistina Prater, a son, Michael David Prater of Lexington, KY, two daughters, Jessica Lee Arnett of Salyersville, KY and Erica Jo Cobb of Morganfield, KY, one brother, Bobby Ray and wife Paulette of Salyersville, KY and three grandchildren, Bailey Grace Arnett, Hudson Cobb and Josie Harper Cobb.

 Mike graduated from Salyersville High School and went on to graduate from Eastern Kentucky University.
 While at Eastern, he met and married Carol Hutchinson.
-To this union were born three children, Michael David, Jessica Lee and Erica Jo.
+To this union was born three children, Michael David, Jessica Lee and Erica Jo.

 Mike and Carol moved back to Salyersville where Mike donned many different hats throughout the years.
 He taught in the Magoffin County School System, was Headstart Director, Salyersville City Manager, Salyersville City Councilman, high school tennis coach not to mention team bus driver, Magoffin County Treasurer, Magoffin County Election Board Member, Salyersville National Bank Board Member, and score tabulator for the Miss Magoffin Pageants.